metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 ```

 ### Fetch Wallet Data
 To validate the legibility you may also want to fetch information about the connected wallet.
-Depending on the Guards you are using you may want to know how much SOL is in the wallet and which Tokens and NFTs they own.
+Depending on the Guards you are using you may want to know how much SOL is in the wallet and which Tokens and NFTs the wallet owns.

 To fetch the SOL balance the built in `getAccount` umi function can be used to fetch the wallet account:
 ```ts